Bond – Tech Bond

-A simple glues works much like peanut butter.
+Simple glues work like peanut butter.
 The natural stickiness of peanut butter holds the two pieces of bread together.
-Most adhesives use stickiness to hold your repair or the two surfaces together.
-In either case, the result is not pretty when the stickiness evaporates.
+Most adhesives use stickiness to hold two surfaces together.
+Bonds go much deeper and adopt the material characteristics of what’s being bonded.

-How are bonds created when using adhesives?
-Through chemical reactions.
+Bonds created when using adhesives with the correct chemical reaction.
 How do you know if there is a chemical reaction?
-A rule-of-thumb indicator is heat.
-Chemical reactions normally generate heat.
-So if you get heat when making a repair or joining two surfaces, you know that you have a bond.
-Note: with some joins, heat is hard to detect.
+Chemical reactions generate heat.
+If you get heat when joining two surfaces, you very likely created a bond.
+Keep in mind, with some bonded materials heat is harder to detect.

 If you’re making a repair on anything but poly substrates, the kit you want is the Starter Kit, shown below.

-For poly-plastics, polymers and co-polymers (car plastics and almost any moving vehicle plastic, kitchen plastics, electronic plastics, etc.) you need the Basic Poly Kit (pictured below)
+For poly-plastics, polymers and co-polymers (car plastics, truck plastics, furthermore farm plastics and kitchen plastics, electronic plastics, etc.) you need the Basic Poly Kit (pictured below)